-- Main Body Tee with 1.5" TC top and side flanges and welded 5/8" hose barb on the bottom.
+- Main Body Unit with 1.5" TC side flange leading into a 1.5" TC Spray Chamber with a welded 5/8" hose barb on the bottom.

 - Right angle water shut off valve with push in connection five feet of 1/4" poly supply line (5ft is standard, select longer runs in the dropdown selection above.
 Note that this valve is meant to turn your source water on and off in a pinch without having to run back to your water source.
 It does NOT throttle flow rate at all and cannot be used for that.
 The sprayer type is the only thing that can vary how much water flows.

-- Water supply connection fitting with push in connection: Your choice of 3/4" Female Garden Hose or In-Line faucet connection valve (select in the drop down above).
+- Water supply connection fitting with push in connection: Your choice of 3/4" Female Garden Hose (shown in the main product image) or In-Line faucet connection valve (select in the drop down above).
 More about this in the instructions below.

 - 3 feet of 1/2" ID silicone hose for waste water drain.
 The tubing must reach from the bottom of the steam slayer body to the TOP of your catch bucket.
 If you need more tubing, it can be purchased by the foot and we can combine the added length onto the standard 3' if you direct us to.

 - Hose holder clip to keep drain hose positioned at the inside top of your collection bucket.

 *Note that the clamp and gasket to attach the unit to the kettle is not included, nor is the hardware to install the actual TC port in the kettle.
 See the list of available accessories if you need any of those parts.